-Highways England recommend carrying out a few quick and easy checks to ensure you and your vehicle are safely equipped to drive.
+Highways England recommend carrying out a few quick and easy checks to ensure you and your vehicle are safely equipped to drive – the advice below includes details of what to check.

 Advice on what to check